liferay-search/liferay-docs/en/user/articles/160-segmentation-and-personalization/04-creating-segments-with-custom-fields.markdown

 9. Click *Save* to save your Segment.

-As you can see, segment criteria can be easily defined using @product@'s built-in criteria or your own custom fields.
+As you can see, segment criteria can be easily defined using @sharepoint@'s built-in criteria or your own custom fields.
 Now, you'll use session data to make this Segment definition even more robust.